Nek5000/NekDoc/source/large_scale.rst

 AMG solver
 ..........

 The code should be compiled once with the settings ``AMG=true``, ``AMG_DUMP=true``.
-In the tools folder of Nek5000 we can find the AMG solver, a Matlab version for the moment which is subject to further integration in the main code.
+In the ``tools`` folder of Nek5000 we can find the AMG solver, a Matlab version for the moment which is subject to further integration in the main code.
 The user should run the script run which will read the AMG dump files and create new ones.
 The new files are now to be used in the code and with ``AMG_DUMP`` commented out the user should recompile and run his Nek5000 version.

 The AMG solver is a 3 stage process.

-The first step will generate the files needed for the matlab code.
-Next matlab must run the setup code and generate a set of .dat files.
+The first step will generate the files needed for the Matlab code.
+Next Matlab must run the setup code and generate a set of ``.dat`` files.
 Then nek can run with the ``.dat`` files and use the AMG pressure solver.

 AMG dump stage

-    Make sure ``IFAMG`` and ``IFAMG_DUMP`` in makenek are uncommented and set to true
+    Make sure ``IFAMG`` and ``IFAMG_DUMP`` in ``makenek`` are uncommented and set to true

     Run ``makenek clean`` then ``makenek <casename>``